naziajassim/hgf_srt/README.md

 * Agent creation helper: Provides a function to initialize an agent with the categorical HGF configured for 4 categories and regression parameters set to zero as defaults.

 Key functions:
-* reaction_time_action(agent, input): Takes an agent and trial input, updates the HGF, computes belief states, predicts log RT via regression, and returns a Normal action distribution.
+* reaction_time_action(agent, input): Takes an agent and trial input, updates the HGF, computes belief states, predicts log RT via regression, and returns a normal action distribution.
 * create_agent(): Instantiates the HGF and agent with default regression parameters, ready for simulation or fitting.

 Dependencies: LogExpFunctions.jl (for logistic and exponential computations)